avanchugov/avanchugov/README.md

 ## 🧾 About Me

 TypeScript backend developer / Scalable architecture.
 Work with MySQL, NestJS, REST APIs, ORMs and other tech.
-I have experience in SaaS architecture (with HMAC, tokens, HWID, etc.), bot development, commercial projects.
-Commercial experience, Joint development (TypeScript&Java)
+I have experience in SaaS architecture (with HMAC, tokens, HWID, etc.), bot development, commercial projects, development in C. Commercial experience, Joint development (TypeScript&Java)

 Open to collaboration.